hugheba/spring-grails-oauth2-sso/README.md

 You'll also need to update the Wordpress settings for permalinks  at `Admin -> Settings -> Permalinks -> Common Settings` and choose `Post name` and Save.

 _<sup>1</sup> Unregisted version of the WP OAuth Server allows only one client at a time, so you'll have to toggle between the two to test.
 Be sure to update the new clientID and clientSecret._
+_You may also just boot one application up at the same time and use port `8092` for both._

 ## Start SpringBoot